-Students borrowing Federal Loans will need to complete a Master Promissory Note.
-The Master Promissory Note (MPN) is a legal document in which the student promises to repay their loan(s) and any accrued interest and fees to the U.S. Department of Education.
+Students borrowing Federal Loans will need to complete a Master Promissory Note at www.studentaid.gov (MPN).
+The MPN is a legal document in which the student promises to repay their loan(s) and any accrued interest and fees to the U.S. Department of Education.
 It also explains the terms and conditions of the loan(s).
 For instance, it will include information on how interest is calculated and what deferment and cancellation provisions are available.
 A student can take out additional Direct Loans on a single MPN for up to 10 years.